realpython/python-guide/docs/shipping/freezing.rst

 Solutions and platforms/features supported:

 =========== ======= ===== ==== ======== ======= ============= ============== ==== =====================
-Solution    Windows Linux OS X Python 3 Licence One-file mode Zipfile import Eggs pkg_resources support
+Solution    Windows Linux OS X Python 3 License One-file mode Zipfile import Eggs pkg_resources support
 =========== ======= ===== ==== ======== ======= ============= ============== ==== =====================
-bbFreeze    yes     yes   yes  no       MIT     no            yes            yes  yes
-py2exe      yes     no    no   no       MIT     yes           yes            no   no
-pyInstaller yes     yes   yes  no       GPL     yes           no             yes  no
-cx_Freeze   yes     yes   yes  yes      PSF     no            yes            yes  no
+bbFreeze    yes     yes   yes  no       MIT     no            yes            yes  yes py2exe      yes     no    no   no       MIT     yes           yes            no   no pyInstaller yes     yes   yes  no       GPL     yes           no             yes  no cx_Freeze   yes     yes   yes  yes      PSF     no            yes            yes  no
 =========== ======= ===== ==== ======== ======= ============= ============== ==== =====================

 .. todo:: Add other solutions: py2app

 .. note::
-    Freezing Python code on Linux into a Windows executable was only once supported in PyInstaller, `but later dropped
+    Freezing Python code on Linux into a Windows executable was only once supported in PyInstaller `and later dropped.
     <http://stackoverflow.com/questions/2950971/cross-compiling-a-python-script-on-linux-into-a-windows-executable#comment11890276_2951046>`_.

 .. note::